factorial-io/phabalicious/docs/scaffolder.md

 * `log_message` to print a message with a severity
 * `copy_assets` to copy assets and apply replacement patterns
+* `decrypt_assets` to decrypt and copy assets and apply replacement patterns
 * `alter_json_file` which will alter an existing json file and change some data
 * `alter_yaml_file` which will alter an existing yaml file and change some data
 * `assert_file` throws an exception if the file does not exist